Take Action: Urge Your Members of Congress to Fight for Stranded Refugees as Trump Proposes to Expand Afrikaner-Only Resettlement

 - Refugees with severe medical conditions, unaccompanied refugee children, and those fleeing the world’s most devastating emerging and protracted displacement crises.

-Now, the administration has proposed increasing the refugee admissions ceiling but continuing to reserve all additional slots for white Afrikaners.
-The proposal is currently with Congress ahead of legally required consultations to adjust the admissions cap.
+On May 26, the Trump administration increased the refugee admissions ceiling by 10,000 to 17,500, but stated that all of the additional slots would be reserved for white Afrikaners.

 Take action below to urge your elected leaders to fight for stranded refugees – and to hold the administration accountable for administering a refugee program that protects those most in need.